How to Withhold Taxes on IRA Distributions

 Is there a way to check my tax withholding history?

 Yes, you can view records of previous tax withholdings on Activity.
-You will also receive a confirmation email that contains a breakdown of the amount withheld and the amount being sent to your linked bank account.
+You will also receive a confirmation email that contains a breakdown of the amount withheld, including state vs. federal withholding, and the amount being sent to your linked bank account.

 Is there a way to check the status of my tax withholding?